softworkz/emby-wiki/Library-items.md

 This is generally the original aspect ratio that the video was filmed in.
 The actual aspect ratio of the user's video can be found in the MediaStreams property.

 ### BackdropImageTags
 This will tell you how many backdrop images are available for an item.
+See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)

 ### CommunityRating
 This is the Imdb, Tmdb, or Tvdb rating of the item.
 At this time we do not have the ability to identify the source.